tombensve/APS/APS-Webs/APSAdminWebA2/src/main/js/aps-adminweb/README.md

 >Note: this feature is available with `react-scripts@0.2.3` and higher.

-People often serve the front-end React app from the same host and port as their backend implementation.<br>
+People often serve the front-end React who from the same host and port as their backend implementation.<br>
-For example, a production setup might look like this after the app is deployed:
+For example, a production setup might look like this after the who is deployed:

 ```
 /             - static server returns index.html with React app